 2.4 The TSO shall complete an assessment form (included in Annex A of this document) against the three criteria outlined in paragraph 2.3 upon development of a product.
 This assessment will determine whether the market criteria are present for Marginal Pricing to be more efficient or an Alternative Payment Mechanism (e.g., Pay as Bid, Market Indexing) would be more efficient.
-If all 3 criteria outlined in paragraph 2.3 are met, the ESO will conduct a Cost Benefit Analysis (CBA) (including all implementation costs) to determine if implementing Marginal Pricing will result in a positive outcome for the market.
+If all 3 criteria outlined in paragraph 2.3 are met, NESOwill conduct a Cost Benefit Analysis (CBA) (including all implementation costs) to determine if implementing Marginal Pricing will result in a positive outcome for the market.
 If the CBA shows a positive outcome for consumers, then the product shall be settled on a Pay as Cleared basis.
 If these criteria are not met and/or the CBA shows a negative outcome, an Alternative Payment Mechanism may be utilised if it results in a more economically efficient outcome.

 2.5 If Marginal Pricing is not the outcome of the assessment, the TSO shall provide further details as outlined in Article 6(14) of Regulation (EU) 2019/943 covered within paragraph 3.4 of this document.
 This will enable Alternative Payment Mechanisms to be used subject to economic efficiency.